MassSave Heat Pump Rebates: Massachusetts' Best Path to Electrification

 Common MassSave Mistakes Homeowners Make

-Skipping the free Home Energy Assessment is not a disqualifier on its own, but it forfeits weatherization rebates and a documented efficiency baseline that strengthens the application.
-Lock equipment selection in at pre-approval; last-minute substitutions for supply-chain reasons are the most common cause of rebate clawback after installation.
+- Skipping the free Home Energy Assessment.
+Not a disqualifier on its own, but it forfeits weatherization rebates and the documented efficiency baseline that strengthens the application.
+Schedule it first, not last.

 What to Do Right Now to Maximize Your MassSave Rebate